TheFifthRider/simply-roleplaying-webapp/docs/character/backgrounds.md

 # Backgrounds and what make them

-Where attributes represent broadly a character in broad strokes, skills, legacies, and backgrounds are more specific.
-Having a d12 in Brawn means you're strong, but having a d12 in Brawn, a d8 in your _Wrestling_ skill, a d10 _Giant Wrestler_ legacy, and a background called _The Thighcrusher_ paints quite the vivid picture. **Skills** represent trained capabilites, **legacies** represent things that you've done or you're known for, and **backgrounds** represent who your character is by combining several d12 skills and/or legacies together.
+Your level represents the number of dice you can roll in total on a test, but skills, legacies, and backgrounds are where you get those dice. **Skills** are things you've trained yourself to be good at, **legacies** are accomplishments and behaviors you're known for, and **backgrounds** summarize your character by combining several skills and/or legacies together.

 <br/>